joymnyaga/CustomerAnalytics-Predicting-Customer-Churn/README.md

 # Predicting Customer Churn in a Telco Company
-A  mini project that utilizes machine learning algorithms  to predict customer churn for a telco company leveraging on classification models such as Random Forest and Naive Bayes..
+A  mini project that utilizes machine learning algorithms  to predict customer churn for a telco company, leveraging on classification models such as Random Forest and Naive Bayes.

 **Data Attributes**